aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/aws-sso-setup.md

 4. Choose Next: Groups.
 5. Select one or more groups that you want the user to be a member of.
 Then choose Add user.

-:warning:  Make a note of the ```Username``` chose in step 1, you will need it during the deployment of the solution.

 ## Retrieve Identity store ID

 1. Open the [AWS SSO console](https://console.aws.amazon.com/singlesignon).